lexmicheal/LexSecurity/README.md

 A passionate cybersecurity enthusiast with experience in Python, Linux, SQL, Detection and Responce,Threat and Vulnerabilities Protection, & Network Security.
 I enjoy working on projects that involve risk management, detecting vulnerabilities, security automation & incident responce.
 I'm also eager to learn and grow in this field of cybersecurity.

 ## objective
-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in helping family, friends, and coworkers with everyday computer tasks has led me to develop a passion for cybersecurity, and I am now focused in transitioning into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## skills

 Programming Languages: Python, SQL

-Operating Systems: Linux (Bash scripting), Windows
+operating systems: Linux (Bash scripting)

+Network Traffic Monitoring and Attack Detection

+Security Automation with Shuffle SOAR

+Incident Response Planning and Execution

+Scripting and Automation for Threat Mitigation

+SIEM Implementation and Log Analysis

+Case Management with TheHive

-Security Tools: Wireshark, Splunk, TCPdump
+Security Tools: Wireshark, Splunk, and TCPdump

 ##  Certifications